 - a.
 Information on the Act remains posted on the FLRA's intranet and internet sites. - b.
-The OGC Writing Committee has been in existence for two years.
-The OGC Writing Policy (March 2012) remains in effect.
+The OGC Writing Committee has been in existence for t three years.
+The OGC Writing Policy (March 2012, revised October 2014) remains in effect.
 OGC employees continue to use the two-page two-sided laminated Quick Reference Guide (April 2012).
-The Writing Committee provides on-going assistance to other OGC committees, workgroups, and authors by reviewing all external written work of a policy nature. - c.
+The Writing Committee provides on-going assistance to other OGC committees, workgroups, and authors by reviewing external written work of a policy nature. - c.
 The OGC Writing Committee continues to implement two new Writing initiatives.
 Through the Quarterly Writing Competition, the Committee awards a trophy and a small cash award to the author of a high-quality written document.
 During the past year several employees were the recipients of this award.
-The Committee continues to write a column in the OGC Connection (a newsletter for all OGC employees).
-Among other things, each column has a Writing Quiz and a Writing Tip of the month.
-The Committee also publishes in the OGC Connection the name of the winner of the Quarterly Writing Competition and the winning work product. - d.
+Within the last year the OGC debuted a Wiki, which is a means of collaboration and communication within the OGC.
+The Writing Committee has a page on the Wiki where the Committee posts the winners of the Quarterly Writing awards.
+The Committee also posts the winner's document.
+The Wiki also contains a page of quality documents where the writer has used plain language and these are available to all employees to use as a resource.
+The Committee - d.
 The Authority continues to improve the changes that it implemented as part of the decision-writing initiative that it began in October 2011.
 A decision-writing workgroup provided the Authority's Members with several recommendations intended to improve the quality and readability of Authority decisions.
 These recommendations, all of which the Authority Members adopted, include: substituting more informative, "deep-issue statements" for the standard boilerplate in the "Statement of the Case" section; eliminating the "Positions of the Parties" section, and, instead, "weaving" the parties' arguments into the "Analysis" section; in the "Background" section, eliminating unnecessary cites to the record except when directly quoting or there is some need to know where in the record the point has been made; reducing acronyms and initialisms; eliminating "substantive" footnotes, to ensure that all relevant points of discussion appear in the text; moving case citations and record citations to footnotes, rather than keeping them in text, in order to improve readability; and changing the "Decision" and "Order" sections from passive to active voice.